Tokimeki Memorial 4: Main characters

-A one-year older student and the president of Kirameki High School Student Union.
-She bears a number of resemblances to Shiori Fujisaki, the main female lead of the first Tokimeki Memorial, and excels at everything she does.
+A student one year older than the protagonist and the president of Kirameki High School Student Union.
+She bears several similarities to Shiori Fujisaki, the main female lead of the first Tokimeki Memorial, and excels at everything she does.
 Due to the large load of work she is responsible for, she is very busy and seen carrying a folder all the time.
 Her closest friend is Kai Ryukoji.

 In the beginning of her story, she invites the protagonist to join the student union.
-After he joins the union with Maki, Yu instructs them something that needs to learn in the student union.
+After he joins the union with Maki, Yu instructs them on what they need to learn in the student union.
 When the protagonist makes a good relationship with Yu, he knows her weakness, like she always loses her way, and her stories what he hasn't known.
-The player will also realize the reason why Yu is similar to Shiori: Shiori is a relative of Yu and the inspirational figure that she has always looked up to since she was young.
+It is later revealed that Yu is similar to Shiori: Shiori is a relative of Yu and the inspirational figure that she has always looked up to since she was young.
 She believes that if she can become perfect like Shiori, she will be able to find the person she loves and confess her love to him under the legendary tree on the graduation day, like Shiori did.
 However, when her graduation day comes, she ends up not being courageous enough to confess to the protagonist (who is one year below her), and thus misses the opportunity she has always dreamed of.

 In the end, on the graduation day of the protagonist, she will appear to confess her love to the protagonist under the legendary tree, saying that it does not matter even if it is not her graduation day.
 After all, the only thing that matters to her is the protagonist, not the legend, and she believes that they will be together always.

-Like Shiori, Yu is the hardest character to end with in Tokimeki memorial 4.
-To win her heart, player is required to have very high status points in every area, as well as able to gain admission to the first rate university.
+Like Shiori, Yu is the final character to end with in Tokimeki memorial 4.
+To pursue her route, player is required to have very high status points in every area, as well as to be able to gain admission to a first-rate university.